hectorm/hblock-resolver/README.md

 Query type to check the health status of kresd.

 #### `KRESD_WATCHDOG_INTERVAL` (default: `10000`)
-Interval to check the health status of kresd.
+Interval in seconds to check the health status of kresd.

 #### `KRESD_CERT_MANAGED` (default: `true`)
 If equals `true`, a self-signed certificate will be generated.
 You can provide your own certificate with these options: